 - A. Front yard depth: 50 feet. - B. In case of a single-family dwelling, there shall be two side yards, one on each side of the main building, the aggregate widths of which shall be at least 50 feet.
-Neither side yard shall be less than 20 feet wide. - C. Rear yard depth: 30 feet. - D. Corner lot: A building shall not be required to comply with Subsection A, but the depth of yard from any street line shall not be less than 45 feet. - E. Maximum driveway width, layout and arrangement shall comply with the requirements (as illustrated in Figures 3A-3F) with no more than two complaint single width garage doors or one compliant double width garage door facing the primary front yard. - F. See also § 271-273.
-Additional Requirements for Accessory Off-street Parking for Residential Districts.
+Neither side yard shall be less than 20 feet wide. - C. Rear yard depth: 30 feet. - D. Corner lot: A building shall not be required to comply with Subsection A, but the depth of yard from any street line shall not be less than 45 feet. - E. Maximum driveway width, layout and arrangement shall comply with the requirements (as illustrated in Figures 3A-3F below) with no more than two complaint single width garage doors or one compliant double width garage door facing the primary front yard.